Chart Color Schemes

 Educational outcomes in East Side fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-East Side's residents aged 15+ have a higher educational attainment than broader benchmarks.
-37.2% hold university qualifications, compared to 20.1% in the SA4 region and 20.1% in the Rest of NT.
-Bachelor degrees are most common at 21.9%, followed by postgraduate qualifications (10.9%) and graduate diplomas (4.4%).
-Vocational credentials are also prominent, with 29.0% of residents aged 15+ holding such qualifications - advanced diplomas at 9.2% and certificates at 19.8%.
+Educational attainment in East Side is notably higher than broader benchmarks.
+As of the latest data, 37.2% of residents aged 15 and above hold university qualifications, compared to 20.1% in the SA4 region and 20.1% in the Rest of NT.
+Bachelor degrees are the most common at 21.9%, followed by postgraduate qualifications (10.9%) and graduate diplomas (4.4%).
+Vocational credentials are also prevalent, with 29.0% of residents aged 15 and above holding such qualifications – advanced diplomas account for 9.2% while certificates make up 19.8%.

 Frequently Asked Questions - Education